-When $P(x) \in \mbox{Int}(\mathcal{DS})$ it is possible to replace the objective function in (\ref{eqn-det}) by the negative determinant of the leading principal minor of $I - P$.
-The result follows from among other things that the restrictions we place on $x$ and $P(x)$ ensure the LU factorization of $I - P(x)$ exists without the need to permute the rows or columns.
-Also $I - P(x)$ has rank $N - 1$ and the leading principal minor is full rank.
-The proof was given in \cite{FHM}.
-Unfortunately this does not hold when $P(x) \in \mbox{Int}(\mathcal{S})$.
-Using the leading principal minor has the advantage that the rank-one modification $\frac{1}{N} e e^T$ is not required, which makes calculating the gradient and the Hessian a little simpler.
-A method for efficiently computing the gradient and Hessian of the negative determinant of the leading principal minor was provided in \cite{FHM}, and was proved in \cite{michaelthesis} to be more numerically stable than the objective function in (\ref{eqn-det}).
+Using the leading principal submatrix has the advantage that the rank-one modification $\frac{1}{N} e e^T$ is not required, which makes calculating the gradient and the Hessian simpler.
+A method for efficiently computing the gradient and Hessian of the negative determinant of the leading principal submatrix was provided by Filar et al. \cite{FHM}, and was proved by Haythorpe \cite{michaelthesis} to be more numerically stable than the objective function in (\ref{eqn-det}).
 Another benefit is that the maximum value is independent of the size of the graph, eliminating the need to scale any parameters by the size of the graph.

 In the $\mathcal{DS}$ case the problem of interest is of the form

 subject to